kingler/cd3pl_notes/README.md

 # cd3pl_notes
 #### Development notes
 ##### Creating CD3PL's UI library
-The library is based on the Chakra UI which requires `@chakra-ui/react` as a dependencey.
+The library is based on the Chakra UI which requires the following dependencies `@chakra-ui/react` as a dependencey.
 When creating a component it must be registered in Plasmic in order to use it in Plasmic Studio